The best vitamin C serums for bright and healthy skin

 Not ideal for sensitive skin

-J Beauty is all about balance and this formula is a testament to that.
-Alongside a vitamin C derivative that helps to minimize attack on your collagen and DNA from free radicals, there’s Japanese Beautyberry, another rich source of antioxidants that helps to stabilize vitamin C. AHAs, derived largely from citrus fruits, have also been added at a gentle yet effective 10% to lift away uneven, dull skin.
+J-Beauty is all about balance and this formula is a testament to that.
+Alongside a vitamin C derivative that helps to minimize any attack on your collagen and DNA from free radicals, there’s Japanese Beautyberry, another rich source of antioxidants that helps to stabilize vitamin C. AHAs, often derived from citrus fruits, have also been added at a gentle yet effective 10% concentration, to lift away uneven, dull skin.
 These are given an additional boost by Japanese Angelica Root, which helps to diffuse the look of excess melanin.
 Given the built-in AHAs, you won’t need to use any chemical or mechanical exfoliators while using this product.

 Those with more sensitive skin may want to slowly introduce the serum into their routine, starting with use every other night to allow the skin to acclimate.
 I found that the lack of mineral oil means this serum feels lightweight, won’t clog pores, and plays nicely under makeup.
 It’s an all-rounder when it comes to a more translucent, youthful glow.